NOAA-OceanExploration/WaterColumnHighlighter/README.md

 - **DETR Integration by Default:** Utilizes the pretrained DETR model for object detection and feature extraction, capturing complex relationships within images without additional training.
 - **Temporal Dynamics Modeling:** Utilizes BiLSTM networks to capture temporal dependencies across video frames, enhancing the accuracy of highlight detection.
 - **Customizable Training:** Offers extensive configuration options for data augmentation, model parameters, and training settings to adapt to various underwater datasets.
+- **AWS Training Support:** Seamlessly switch between local and AWS EC2 training environments, with data loading from S3 when on AWS.
 - **Model Saving and Checkpointing:** Implements model checkpointing and early stopping to prevent overfitting and enable training resumption.

 ## Installation